Related Content

 To Istanbul

-On the summer timetables prior to 2020, there were two rail routes available when travelling by train between European cities and Istanbul:
+On the **summer timetables(( prior to 2020, there were two rail routes available when travelling by train between European cities and Istanbul:

-2. A route from Budapest via București / Bucharest - by taking The Bosphorus Express
+2. A route from Budapest via București / Bucharest - by taking The Bosphorus Express.

-It conveys couchettes with 6 berths or 4 berths in a compartment (a place in a 6-berth compartment is cheaper), plus sleeping cabins with one bed or two beds - the price difference between travelling in couchette or a sleeping cabin is the equivalent of around €20.
+The Sofia-Istanbul Express conveys couchettes with 6 berths or 4 berths in a compartment (a place in a 6-berth compartment is cheaper), plus sleeping cabins with one bed or two beds - the price difference between travelling in couchette or a sleeping cabin is the equivalent of around €20.

-Though on arrival at the Turkish/Bulgarian border station, Kapikule, at around 00:30, all passengers have to disembark from the train in order to pass through customs control.
+On arrival at the Turkish/Bulgarian border station, Kapikule, at around 00:30, all passengers have to disembark from the train in order to pass through customs control.

 Local trains connect Halkali to central Istanbul every 15 minutes, with a journey time of around 20 mins - and those 'Marmary line' trains make multiple stops in Istanbul city centre.